 These statistics prove that companies must adopt new and innovative technologies to enhance customer experiences while being efficient and scalable.

-A cloud contact center handles all customer communication over an internet connection.
+A cloud-based contact center handles all customer communication over an internet connection.
 Contact center providers handle all technical setup, equipment, and maintenance aspects.
 Interestingly, cloud centers don’t require telecom hardware.

 Moreover, messages and phone calls use Voice over Internet Protocol (VoIP) technology.
 Contact center software connects to other platforms with a customer or prospect account.
 It assigns incoming communications to the right agent to avoid conflicts.